Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

+{\bf A remark on notation.} We write a cyclically ordered partition as a (linearly ordered) string of sets, keeping in mind that the string is closed.

-We stress once again that there is no ordering inside a set, that is, we identify two labels whenever they differ on permutations of the elements inside the parts.
+We stress once again that there is no ordering inside a set, that is, two labels are equal when they differ only by permutations of the elements inside the sets.
 For instance,